-Each of the actively managed Funds may, from time to time, take temporary defensive positions that are inconsistent with the Fund's principal investment strategies in an attempt to respond to adverse market, economic, political or other conditions.
+Each of the actively managed Funds (i.e., all Funds except the AXS FTSE Venture Capital Return Tracker Fund) may, from time to time, take temporary defensive positions that are inconsistent with the Fund's principal investment strategies in an attempt to respond to adverse market, economic, political or other conditions.
 During such an unusual set of circumstances, each Fund may hold up to 100% of its portfolio in cash or cash equivalent positions.
 When a Fund takes a temporary defensive position, the Fund may not be able to achieve its investment objective.